clarkwinkelmann/flarum-ext-scout/README.md

 ## Installation

 > This extension is still experimental.
 Please test on a staging server first.
-> I have not tested Algolia or async queues yet.
+> I have not tested Algolia personally yet, but from feedback it seems to be working.

     composer require clarkwinkelmann/flarum-ext-scout